Fatemeh992/immo_eliza_scraping/README.md

 # Project Overview
 This is a project done as a part of Data Science and AI course at Becode in 2024.
-To so the project we build a dataset gathering information about at least 10.000 properties all over Belgium.
+To do the project we build a dataset gathering information about at least 10.000 properties all over Belgium.
-1. Querying an API to retrieve a list of properties.
-2. Scraping Immoweb to gather propertoes' data.
+1. Web scraping the website Immoweb to gather properties data.
-3. Saving the data in CSV format for further processing.
+2. Saving the data in CSV format for further processing.

 # Prerequisites
 Make sure you have the following:

 1. Python 3.x installed.
 2. pip for managing Python packages.
-3. To work with get_property_data() you need to get CSV file of URLs from fetch_links().
+3. for the required libraries please refer to requirements.txt --- install using the command pip install -r requirements.txt

 # Usage

 This script will:
-1. Retrieve a list of properties from the API.
+1. Retrieve a list of properties from the HTML page source of the website.
 2. Extract poperties' information from immoweb for each property.
 3. Save the output in a CSV file which could be used for related analysis.